CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

 * Environments should be identical
     * When we conduct full-scale load testing in a lower environment, we’ll want the same number of IPs to verify our scaling logic
 * Regions should allow for full redundant replication
-    * While we currently only have a database replica deployed in our secondary region, we’ll want the capability to stand up our entire system in our secondary region in the event of a region failure
+    * While the only resource currently deployed in our secondary region is a database replica, we’ll want the capability to stand up our entire system in our secondary region
+    * This would grant us full region redundancy and/or provide a closer network path for users on the west coast

 #### Subnet Usage